Geraldine Parrish: Biography

 Very little is known about Parrish's early life.
-She was born in rural North Carolina, in a poor family with several other brothers and sisters.
-In her youth, Parrish began attending church, where she became acquainted with the basics of Catholicism.
-Later on, she developed an interest in the religions practiced by people in Central and West Africa, particularly Santería and Voodoo.
+She was born in rural North Carolina to a poor family with several brothers and sisters.
+In her youth, Parrish attended church, where she became acquainted with the basics of Catholicism.
+Later, she developed an interest in religions practiced by people in Central and West Africa, particularly Santería and Voodoo.
 In subsequent years, she studied deeper into the religious aspects and rituals, and eventually came to practice them.
-Since the 1970s, she began to present herself as a member of the clergy, but no supporting evidence of her position in any religion was uncovered, and her position as an ordained minister was declared a breakaway.
+Since the 1970s, she presented herself as a clergy member, but no supporting evidence of her position in any religion was uncovered, and her position as an ordained minister was declared a breakaway.

 Murders

-In the late 1970s, Parrish began to show signs of a superiority complex and began to exhibit deviant behavior towards her friends and relatives.
+In the late 1970s, Parrish began to show signs of a superiority complex and exhibit deviant behavior toward friends and relatives.
 In the early 1980s, she developed a get rich quick scheme by receiving insurance benefits via life insurance policies.
-For this purpose, Parrish urged relatives, friends and acquaintances to make life insurance policies that made her the only beneficiary in the event of an untimely death.
-In order to get said benefits, Parrish planned out several killings in the mid-1980s.
+For this purpose, Parrish urged relatives, friends and acquaintances to obtain life insurance policies listing her the only beneficiary in the event of an untimely death.
+To get said benefits, Parrish planned several killings in the mid-1980s.

 The first victim was 46-year-old Frank Lee Ross, an ex-husband of one of Parrish's sisters, who was shot dead on November 12, 1985.
 This murder was committed by 20-year-old Edwin Bernardo Gordon, whom Parrish paid more than $2,000 to commit the killing.
 On October 6, 1986, Albert Robinson and Parrish's brother Ronald Brown were killed by Lionel Robinson (no relation), and on March 6, 1987, 65-year-old Helen Wright, Parrish's housekeeper, was killed.
 After her death, Parrish received more than $10,000 from life insurance and social security checks.
 This murder was also committed by Gordon, who also received a reward of $2,000.

 Six months later, Parrish arranged a plan to kill her niece, 29-year-old Dolly Brown, for whom Parrish was the beneficiary of an insurance policy worth more than $10,000.
 On September 19, 1987, Edwin attacked Brown and her husband, 37-year-old Ronald Mitcher, during which Mitcher was shot dead.
 Brown survived, and went on to survive two more attempts on her life.